streamich/jssh/README.md

 ## Grammar

-`jssh` does not have a predefined command language, but rather it just executes *actions*.
-The grammar tells `jssh` which action to execute.
+*jssh* does not have a predefined command language, but rather it just executes *actions*.
+The grammar tells *jssh* which actions to execute.

 Grammar in defined in [PEG.js](http://pegjs.org/) syntax; the default one is stored in [./grammar/default.peg](./grammar/default.peg) file.
 You can provide your own one by overwriting the `grammar` property